M1A1 Carbine

 Firstly and most importantly - ALL M1A1 Carbines are made by Inland Manufacturing Division of General Motors and are marked with 'INLAND'.
 There are no other manufactures who made the M1A1, no matter who tries to convince you otherwise.

 There were two production runs of around 70,00 each.
-The first started late in 1942 until October 1943 and had all the typical identifiers of early wartime carbines. type 1 barrel bands (no bayonet socket), high wood and flip sights.
+The first started late in 1942 until October 1943 and had all the typical identifiers of early wartime carbines: Type 1 barrel bands (no bayonet lug), high wood and flip sights.

 The second production run started in April 1944 and finished at the end of the year.
 This second run has typical later war carbine features like the adjustable sights, low wood and some even had the type 3 barrel bands at the very end of the production run.

-INLAND made both M1 and M1A1, there is no way to tell what numbered gun went into what stock.
-Which means that just because an original deactivated INLAND marked carbine in a folding stock is an original M1A1.
+INLAND made both M1 and M1A1, there is no way to tell what numbered gun went into what stock, which means that just because an original deactivated INLAND-marked carbine is in a folding stock, it's no guarantee that it's an original M1A1.
 It just points you along the right track...

-The first production run of the M1A1 Carbine seems to all have 6 digit serial numbers.
-However ones that have been noted to have been seen and recorded ranges from examples in the:-
+The first production run of the M1A1 Carbine seems to all have 6-digit serial numbers.
+However, ones that have been seen and recorded range from examples in the:

 100,000s barrels dated Dec 1942